TODAY FOR TOMORROW

 As an independent testing and inspection services company, for more than 150 years TÜV Rheinland has stood for quality and safety in the fields of inspection, testing, innovation, certification and training in almost every area of the economy and life.
 Our service promise: What we do, we do precisely and we do it right.

-Based in over 500 locations, the company’s experts test and inspect technical plants, equipment and products, support innovations in engineering and business, train people, and certify management systems according to international standards.
+Based in some 50 countries, our experts test and inspect technical plants, equipment and products, support innovations in engineering and business, train people and certify management systems according to international standards.

 0